robledop/experiment64/docs/storage.md

 ## Cache flush

 The kernel can flush device write-back caches via `storage_flush()`.
 Boot log writes call this to persist `/var/log/boot` before power-off.

+## Device mapping

+- device 0: prefer AHCI port if available, else first IDE drive
+- device 1: next available IDE drive (if any)
+- device 2: USB mass storage (if detected)

+## Boot disk detection

+The boot disk is selected by scanning all available storage devices for GPT partitions.
+The first device with both an ESP and a Linux Filesystem partition is treated as the boot device.
+If no ESP is found, the first device with a Linux Filesystem partition is used, otherwise the first detected device is used as a fallback.
+Root, `/mnt`, and `/boot` are mounted from the boot device.

+To boot the USB path in QEMU, run `make run-usb` (the USB device uses the same image as `image.hdd`).

 ## QEMU disk images